 Thank you for investigating my commitment to improve Seaside’s government and our wonderful community.

 Due to my persistent, outspoken leadership on issues regarding City policies and finances, in 2011 and 2012 the City finally passed two balanced budgets where expenses were less than revenues.
 Previously, the City had spent almost $20 million of our hard earned reserves in less than a decade.

 If elected Mayor, I will lead the council to rebalance the budget and enable the City to maintain its entire infrastructure by tending to a healthy capital reserve.
 I will insist the council respect community input and embrace the good ideas brought forth by our residents and businesses.
-I will continue to make the Mayor’s office approachable through e-mail, phone and in person visits and will establish clearer published office hours.
+I will once again make the Mayor’s office approachable through e-mail, phone and in person visits and will establish published office hours.
 All sectors of the community will receive equal representation — not just special interest groups and individuals.

 Please come back again.
 This web site is being continually developed.